elvybean/yandiya-cbm-library/README.md

 ## Description

-The Python library is being written for Yandiya Technologies Ltd. Its purpose is to allow their employees to easily calculate the CBM (Cubic Meter) of their products the library takes user input of which of Yandiya's products they are packaging and it calculates the CBM, whether to use a pallet or parcel, if appicable which type of pallet would be best to use and the cost of delivery.
+This Python library is being written for Yandiya Technologies Ltd. Its purpose is to allow their employees to easily calculate the CBM (Cubic Meter) of their products.

+The library takes user input of which of Yandiya's products they are packaging and it calculates the CBM, whether to use a pallet or parcel, if appicable which type of pallet would be best to use and the cost of delivery.

 ## Getting Started